python-control/python-control/doc/response.rst

        - 'small'

   Only those values that should be changed from the default need to be specified in the `rcParams` keyword argument.
-To override the defaults for all control plots, update the `ct.rcParams` dictionary entries.
+To override the defaults for all control plots, update the `config.defaults['rcParams']` dictionary entries.

   The default values for style parameters for control plots can be restored using :func:`reset_rcParams`.